Mastering Core Geospatial Python Libraries

 How do I ensure accurate distance calculations across different projections?
 Always transform data to an equal-area or equidistant projection appropriate for your region before calculating distances or areas.
 Use PyProj to verify transformation accuracy and avoid Web Mercator for metric analysis.

 What is the recommended workflow for web mapping deployment?
 Process and validate data with GeoPandas and Shapely.
 Optimize outputs to GeoJSON or MBTiles.
-Serve via Folium for prototyping or MapLibre/Leaflet for production.
+Serve via Folium for prototyping or MapLibre/Leaflet for production, as covered in Web Mapping & Interactive Visualization.
 Ensure all outputs use EPSG:4326 for web compatibility.